 There are different types of loads to be applied on the bridge.
 Traffic loads are one of the leading actions in Bridges.
 The vehicle will move in both transverse and longitudinal directions.
 Therefore, moving load analysis is an important part of the bridge design.
 Moving load definition mainly consists of three steps

 3. Moving load Case

-We can define a few traffic lanes manually, but we cannot judge that the lane position of the vehicle defined will create the maximum moment and forces.
+We can define a few traffic lanes manually, but we cannot judge that the lane position of the vehicle defined will create the maximum moment and force.
 This will lead to an approximate analysis.
 To perform an accurate analysis, we need to create multiple lanes along a transverse direction for a single load case.
 Defining multiple lanes manually is a time-consuming process.
 Along with that, we need to define multiple moving load cases.
-We can utilize the moving load optimization feature in midas Civil.
+We can utilize the moving load optimization feature in MIDAS CIVIL.
 This feature will help us to create the number of lanes required in the transverse direction by defining a single lane.
-Let us see the procedure for the moving load optimization in midas civil.
+Let us see the procedure for the moving load optimization in MIDAS CIVIL.

 Moving load optimization allows you to find the number of loaded lanes and the exact position of vehicles in the transverse direction and a longitudinal direction, which will give the most critical responses.

 The following parameters need to be defined for moving load optimization

 e.
 Offset distance to the lane center

 The optimization lane is equal to the carriage-way width for which the vehicle should be placed at a different location in the transverse direction.
 Lane width is the width of a single design lane.